Optical rotation: Forms

-Dextrorotation and laevorotation (also spelled levorotation) are terms used in chemistry and physics to describe the optical rotation of plane-polarized light.
+Dextrorotation and laevorotation (also spelled levorotation) in chemistry and physics are the optical rotation of plane-polarized light.
 From the point of view of the observer, dextrorotation refers to clockwise or right-handed rotation, and laevorotation refers to counterclockwise or left-handed rotation.

-A chemical compound that causes dextrorotation is called dextrorotatory or dextrorotary, while a compound that causes laevorotation is called laevorotatory or laevorotary.
+A chemical compound that causes dextrorotation is dextrorotatory or dextrorotary, while a compound that causes laevorotation is laevorotatory or laevorotary.
 Compounds with these properties consist of chiral molecules and are said to have optical activity.
 If a chiral molecule is dextrorotary, its enantiomer (geometric mirror image) will be laevorotary, and vice versa.
 Enantiomers rotate plane-polarized light the same number of degrees, but in opposite directions.

 Chirality prefixes

 A compound may be labeled as dextrorotary by using the "(+)-" or "d-" prefix.
-Likewise, a laevorotary compound may be labeled using the "(−)-" or "l-" prefix.
-The lowercase "d-" and "l-" prefixes are obsolete, and are distinct from the SMALL CAPS "D-" and "L-" prefixes.
+Likewise, a levorotary compound may be labeled using the "(−)-" or "l-" prefix.
+The International Union of Pure and Applied Chemistry, the authority on chemical nomenclature, strongly discourages use of the "d-" and "l-" prefixes.
+The lowercase "d-" and "l-" prefixes are distinct from the SMALL CAPS "D-" and "L-" prefixes.
 The "D-" and "L-" prefixes are used to specify the enantiomer of chiral organic compounds in biochemistry and are based on the compound's absolute configuration relative to (+)-glyceraldehyde, which is the D-form by definition.

 The prefix used to indicate absolute configuration is not directly related to the (+) or (−) prefix used to indicate optical rotation in the same molecule.
-For example, nine of the nineteen L-amino acids naturally occurring in proteins are, despite the L- prefix, actually dextrorotary (at a wavelength of 589 nm), and D-fructose is sometimes called "laevulose" because it is laevorotary.
+For example, nine of the nineteen L-amino acids naturally occurring in proteins are, despite the L- prefix, actually dextrorotary (at a wavelength of 589 nm), and D-fructose is sometimes called "levulose" because it is levorotary.
+The two naming systems can be combined to indicate both absolute configuration and optical rotation, as in D-(+)-glyceraldehyde.

 The D- and L- prefixes describe the molecule as a whole, as do the (+) and (−) prefixes for optical rotation.
 In contrast, the (R)- and (S)- prefixes from the Cahn–Ingold–Prelog priority rules characterize the absolute configuration of each specific chiral stereocenter with the molecule, rather than a property of the molecule as a whole.
 A molecule having exactly one chiral stereocenter (usually an asymmetric carbon atom) can be labeled (R) or (S), but a molecule having multiple stereocenters needs more than one label.
 For example, the essential amino acid L-threonine contains two chiral stereocenters and is written (2S,3S)-threonine.
 There is no strict relationship between the R/S, the D/L, and (+)/(−) designations, although some correlations exist.
 For example, of the naturally occurring amino acids, all are L, and most are (S).
-For some molecules the (R)-enantiomer is the dextrorotary (+) enantiomer, and in other cases it is the laevorotary (−) enantiomer.
+For some molecules the (R)-enantiomer is the dextrorotary (+) enantiomer, and in other cases it is the levorotary (−) enantiomer.
 The relationship must be determined on a case-by-case basis with experimental measurements or detailed computer modeling.